Davikky/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists: list all files in current, parent, and boot directory in that order;
 12-file_type: tells a file type
 13-symbolic_link: creates a symbolic link
+14-copy_html: Copy all .html files and only copy when there are no duplicates or the source file is a newer version.